CatherineKiiru/JavaScript-Projects/README.md

-## Color Flipper Project
-This is a mini-project showcasing my skills in manipulating the DOM.
-The Key concepts I practice with this project Include:
-- arrays
-- Math.floor()
-- Math.random()
-- array.length
-- addEventListener()
-- document.body.style.backgroundColor
+## JavaScript Projects
+This is a repository containing links to projects showcasing my JavaScript skills.
+Every week,I complete a project to master JavaScript skills and add it here.
+I built the projects with:
-- document.getElementById()
+- JavaScript
-- document.querySelector()
+- Tailwind

+Below are the links to the projects and the skills I gained from building the projects:

+Color-flipper